artefactual/archivematica-docs/admin-manual/security/security.rst

 .. important::

    If you are using AtoM as your access system, remember to perform this task on your AtoM Elasticsearch index.
-Your AtoM site is more likely to be a public- facing IP and therefore this is an important step.
+Your AtoM site is more likely to be a public-facing IP and therefore this is an important step.

 For more advanced Elasticsearch installations follow `their security documentation <elasticsearch-security-external_>`_.
 The